bmuschko/cka-crash-course/exercises/12-ingress/solution/solution.md

 192.168.64.38 hello-world.exposed
 ```

-The Ingress will now render the value `localhost` in the column "ADDRESS".
+The Ingress will now render the value `192.168.64.38` (the node's IP address) in the column "ADDRESS".

 ```
 $ kubectl get ingress